 Reading other people’s notes, articles, stories and reviews whether it be about travelling, beauty, or music inspires me on sooo many levels.
 That feeling of having a new idea challenge your current thoughts.
 Either that, or, it supports whatever it is that is on your mind.
 At the end of the day, these things inspire me.
 And that’s all I could hope for.

-For some of you who come across my posts, I could only hope that it will have the same effect to you as the way some posts did to me: inspire.
+For some of you who come across my posts, I hope that it will have the same effect to you as the way some posts did to me: inspire.

 Tough weekend getaways.